dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (defconstant name initial-value-form [ documentation-string ])
 ```

-As with DEFVAR and DEFPARAMETER, DEFCONSTANT has a global effect on the name used--thereafter the name can be used only to refer to the constant; it can't be used as a function parameter or rebound with any other binding form.
+As with DEFVAR and DEFPARAMETER, DEFCONSTANT has a global effect on the name used -- thereafter the name can be used only to refer to the constant; it can't be used as a function parameter or rebound with any other binding form.
 Thus, many Lisp programmers follow a naming convention of using names starting and ending with + for constants.
 This convention is somewhat less universally followed than the *-naming convention for globally special names but is a good idea for the same reason.
 14

 Another thing to note about DEFCONSTANT is that while the language allows you to redefine a constant by reevaluating a DEFCONSTANT with a different initial-value-form, what exactly happens after the redefinition isn't defined.
 In practice, most implementations will require you to reevaluate any code that refers to the constant in order to see the new value since the old value may well have been inlined.
 Consequently, it's a good idea to use DEFCONSTANT only to define things that are really constant, such as the value of NIL.
 For things you might ever want to change, you should use DEFPARAMETER instead.